Lissospira striata

 Lissospira striata is a species of sea snail, a marine gastropod mollusk in the family Skeneidae.

 Description

 The height of the shell attains 1.5 mm, its diameter 2 mm.
 The shell consists of about three convex whorls forming a comparatively low, somewhat depressed spire.
 The entire surface below the relatively large, little raised, smooth nuclear whorl, is covered with raised, rounded, well-separated, revolving microscopic threads, most distinct on the base.
 The small umbilicus is scarcely more than a chink.
 The aperture and the operculum are typical.

 Distribution

-This species occurs in the Atlantic Ocean off New England, USA, found off Martha's Vineyard.
+This species occurs in the Atlantic Ocean off New England, United States, found off Martha's Vineyard.